-Program Description: The Human Services program prepares the student for a career in the helping and human services field.
+Program Description: The Human Services program prepares the student for a helping career in the human services field.
 The goal of this program is to prepare the student for their future employment as a human services generalist.
 Students who study human services typically should enjoy working with people.
 They are passionate about the potential for human growth and change.
 The students feel a commitment to improve the overall quality of people's lives.
 Their interests may also include advocating for social justice.
 The Human Services Program provides a core course foundation that expands the student's basic knowledge and skills.
 The student will complete additional classes in psychology and sociology that allow them to focus and pursue their own special interests.
 Additional class work will include studies in substance abuse, victim advocacy, disability services, working with youth, families, and the elderly.
 Counseling courses develop the students' abilities to interview and assist clients in making changes in their lives.
 A field practicum placement allows the students to explore a human services career with a hands-on experience at a community human services agency setting.
+The Human Services Club is a campus organization that provides a gathering point for students that have a common interest in pro-social activities on campus and in the community.
+Members will learn about community agencies and services, along with participating in exciting service projects.
 A Human Services student can complete two years at Iowa Central and begin their professional career.
 Students will also have the option to transfer to another institution of higher education as they pursue their four year degree in Human Services or Social Work.
-The Human Services Program will assist the student in accomplishing the degree of their choice and support the student in their career goals.